 Question, Happy Travelers: If you aren’t doing it for the ‘gram, are you even doing it at all?
-We know your hike through Pennsylvania’s great outdoors isn’t complete unless you share it on Instagram, so we’ve put together these 13 trails to rack up a mountain of likes and comments!
+We know your hike through Pennsylvania’s great outdoors isn’t complete unless you share it on Instagram, so we’ve put together these 13 trails to rack up mountains of likes and comments!

 If you’re searching for a great trail with stunning views of the Philly skyline, then look no further.
 Once complete, the Schuylkill River Trail will be 130 miles long; currently, so far 60 miles are open — including one of the most popular stretches, the Philadelphia section.
 Roam the boardwalk bridge that runs along the Schuylkill River and the trail that traverses through Bartram’s Garden — the oldest living botanical garden in America — for some great ‘gram-worthy spots!